 When you stay at Les Basses Beaulinges French Country Cottages there are so many places to explore.
-For your convenience, please see a brief introductory on a variety of options, including an estimate on the drive times:
+Here are our suggested Top 5 places to go with drive times.

-Ducey is less than 10 minutes from the French Country Cottage and the nearest town with beautiful gardens and a weir.
+Ducey is less than 10 minutes from Les Basses Beaulinges and the nearest town with a wonderful chateaux and beautiful gardens.
+The river Salune (salmon fishing in season) runs through Ducey and you can just rest on the bridge staring at the weir.
 A selection of shops including Boucherie, Patisserie, Hairdressers, Pharmacie and large Carrefour supermarket (open 9am to 7.15pm Mondays to Saturdays and Sundays 9am to noon).

 Avranches has good shopping in the Centre ville or 2 Commercial centres and is just 15 minutes away.
 Many treasures are hidden in Avranches.
 The city preserves the manuscripts of Le Mont-Saint-Michel; a prestigious collection where the public can discover the secrets of in 'The Scriptorial' museum.
 On Saturday mornings enter the rue des Chapeliers or by the rue de Boudrie and you are in the heart of the market where you will find many interesting stalls.